moccalotto/kaosrpg/index.md

 > **Example**:
 > A character with Arcana 56 can memorize 5 spells.

+It takes 10 minutes to re-memorize a spell.

 **Casting spells**:
 To cast a memorized spell, you make an Arcana test.
 If the test succeeds, the spell takes effect, and you suffer strain.

 **Casting non-memorized spells**:
-A character *can* cast spells that they have not memorized.
-The character must succeed a *hard* Arcana test and will suffer 1d6 additional strain damage, *even if the spell fails*.
+In order to cast a spell that has not been memorized, the character must succeed a *hard* Arcana test and the strain is doubled.

 > **Example**:
 > A charcter that casts a non-memorized tier 2 spell will need to roll a *hard*
 > Arcana test.
 If the test succeeds, the spell takes effect and the charcter
-> suffers 1d4 + 1d6 damage.
-If the test fails, the character suffers 1d6 damage.
+> suffers 2d4 points of strain.

 **Strain**:
 The number of HP drained after successfully casting a spell